Health Information Management Clerk: Job Description and Requirements

 Health information management (HIM) clerks maintain and update patient records, which include medical histories, treatments and examinations.
 They are also responsible for filing and storing records as well as the process for releasing patient medical records.
 They confer with doctors and other healthcare providers to ensure that patient records display the most updated information.
 Some health information management clerks are trained in medical billing and coding, which requires them to enter correct coding for insurance and reimbursement purposes.
 Depending on the employer, HIM clerks might perform additional administrative duties.

-The U.S. Bureau of Labor Statistics (BLS), projected that employment opportunities for health information technicians would grow 20% between 2008-2018 (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS), projected that employment opportunities for medical records and health information technicians (including health information management clerks) would grow 22% between 2012 and 2022 (www.bls.gov).
 The BLS indicated there were several reasons for this growth, the most significant being a large aging population.
 This population is expected to require more medical procedures, which will lead to a need for health information clerks to handle and organize medical records.
 The growing use of electronic records may also increase demand for individuals with knowledge of computer software and technology, as it relates to medical health records.
+Medical records and health information technicians earned a mean annual wage of $37,710 in May 2013.

 Job Requirements for a Health Information Management Clerk